 - Use automated email.
 One follow up email is great, but did you know you could schedule 3-4 automated emails to be delivered a month or two after their initial visit?
 If you do this right, it’s really effective.
+Flowchart it out and check in with people via email a few times over 30 days.
+You can put this on auto-pilot so it happens automatically.

 - Mix it up.
 If your connection process isn’t working well, try mixing it up.
-Stop calling guests and try hand written thank you notes.
+Stop calling guests and try handwritten thank you notes.
 Or try a follow-up text message.
 Ditch the form letter for something more personal.
 By all means, stop doing things that aren’t working anymore.

 Guests are going to visit your church this year.
 What's your strategy for helping them connect, get involved and follow Jesus?